RaunakGN2001/RaunakGN2001/README.md

 ## About Me
 * :mortar_board: Pursuing my Bachelors in Electrical Engineering from IIEST Shibpur
 * :briefcase: Always looking to collaborate on amazing projects!
-* :technologist: An aspiring Full Stack Developer and Machine Learning Enthusiast.
+* :technologist: An aspiring Full Stack Developer and a Cyber-Security Enthusiast.

 ## GitHub Analytics